mohamedaliznidi/the-book-of-bugs-n-charms/angular/directives.md

 ---
 description: >-
-  Angular Directives are classes that add additional behavior to elements in your templates.
-  Learn about built-in directives and how to create custom directives.
+  Angular Directive Behavior Spells are mystical classes that add additional magical behavior to elements in your templates.
+Master built-in directive enchantments and learn to create custom mystical directives.
 ---

-# Angular Directives
+# Angular Directive Behavior Spells

-## Introduction
+## The Ancient Knowledge

-Directives are classes that add additional behavior to elements in your Angular templates.
-Angular has three kinds of directives:
+Directives are mystical classes that add additional magical behavior to elements in your Angular templates.
+Angular has three kinds of directive enchantments:

-1. **Components**: Directives with a template (most common type)
+1. **Components**: Directives with a template manifestation (most common mystical type)
-2. **Structural Directives**: Change the DOM layout by adding/removing elements
+2. **Structural Directives**: Change the DOM layout by adding/removing elements through mystical manipulation
-3. **Attribute Directives**: Change the appearance or behavior of elements
+3. **Attribute Directives**: Change the appearance or behavior of elements through magical enhancement

-## Built-in Structural Directives
+## Built-in Structural Directive Spells

-### NgIf Directive
+### NgIf Conditional Manifestation Directive

 ```typescript
 // Basic usage